apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 Drill supports the following memory-intensive operators, which can temporarily spill data to disk if they run out of memory:

 - External Sort
-- Hash-Join (with semi-join functionality in Drill 1.15 and later)
+- Hash-Join (includes semi-join functionality starting in Drill 1.15)
 - Hash-Aggregate

 Drill only uses the External Sort operator to sort data.
 Drill uses the Hash-Aggregate operator to aggregate data.
 Alternatively, Drill can sort the data and then use the (lightweight) Streaming-Aggregate operator to aggregate data.